-504. THIRD-YEAR SERMON.
-Each student is required to preach once during the year in regular class session before his fellow students and the Professor.
+504. THIRD-YEAR PREACHING.
+Each student is required to preach once during the year in regular class session before his fellow students and the professor.
 The class meets weekly throughout the year as long as is necessary to fulfill the student preaching requirement.
-Required to complete credit in course 523.
+Satifactory completion required for graduation.
 Prescribed, third year, each semester as necessary.
-Professor Evans.
-Taught by Mr. Hendricks, 1955-1956.
+Mr. Hendricks.